parameter1/base-cms/MIGRATING.md

       parser: 'babel-eslint',
     },
     ```
-  - With this (**Note** the move of `parser` to the root config)
+  - With this (**Note** the move of `parser` to the root config, which uses the vue parser first)
     ```js
+    parser: 'vue-eslint-parser',
+    parserOptions: {
       parser: '@babel/eslint-parser',
-    parserOptions: {
       requireConfigFile: false,
     },
     ```
-4. The `vue/max-attributes-per-line` rule options changed in the latest version and needs to be updated
+4. The `vue/max-attributes-per-line` rule options changed in the latest version and needs to be updated.
+Additionally, the `vue/multi-word-component-names` should be turned off.
   - Replace
     ```js
     'vue/max-attributes-per-line': ['error', {